reshamas/reshamas.github.io/_posts/2018-11-25-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 - [Karthik Ram](https://twitter.com/_inundata), Data Scientist at Berkeley Institute for DS / Lead for rOpenSci project

 ## Table of Key Characteristics of R-Ladies and PyLadies
 This table compares key details of R-Ladies and PyLadies, as well as Women in Machine Learning and Data Science (WiMLDS).
+WiMLDS is included because it serves both populations in data science.

 | Detail            | R-Ladies     | WiMLDS | PyLadies         |
 |-------------------|--------------|--------|------------------|